Confidence - an essential ingredient in the recipe of success

 Warm-up together if possible and talk about your goals and support each other as a team.
 Reflect on your previous races and the appraisals you have done.
 Reflect on those areas you were having trouble with and how you could rectify them.
 Make sure you are aware of what you planned to do and make every effort to change those behaviours and mistakes.
 This is called analysing the process and doing what you need to do to improve it in the future.

-Finally you need to have an idea of how you are going to race.
-When the gun goes off are you going to aimlessly drift along with the other competitors, or are going to really get into it and run to the best of your ability?
+Finally, it would be best if you had an idea of how you are going to race.
+When the gun goes off are you going to aimlessly drift along with the other competitors, or are going to get into it and run to the best of your ability?
 You have already developed in your mind many race strategies and scenarios.
 This will have helped you be mentally ready for almost any eventuality but remain focused and continually re-evaluate the race as it unfolds.
 A lot will depend on the tactics employed by the other runners.
 It is how you deal with their tactics and how you dictate your statement of how you are going to race that will determine how successful you will be.
 Stick to your plan if you think it will work.
-If the race unfolds differently than you expected modify your strategies accordingly.
+If the race unfolds differently than you expected to modify your strategies accordingly.
 The main point is to work hard from the start and challenge for the lead or your personal best at the right time.
 Leave nothing on the track at the end.
-Give it your all.

 I hope the above points will help you in your preparations.
 Most of it will be a lifelong process for you, not just this week.
-I hope by continually striving to master the 'mental' aspects of performance you will gain confidence to go with your superior physical condition through the months of training you have done.
-But confidence comes from within and everyone can have it if they want it.
+I hope by continually striving to master the 'mental' aspects of performance, you will gain the confidence to go with your superior physical condition through the months of training you have done.
+But confidence comes from within, and everyone can have it if they want it.
 Confidence is priceless, no MasterCard required.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: